wichopy/serverless-oauth2-blog-post/blogpost.md

 })
 ```

 Note, remember the refresh token on the firebase auth user object on the frontend?
-It will not work with googleapis as firebase took our ID token from the google login and made their own custom tokens with it.
+It will not work with googleapis as firebase took our ID token from the Google login and made their own custom tokens with it.
 We need to use a refresh token created by our auth code and client secret in order to access a user's data offline.

 #### Authenticating Server Side API Request using ID Tokens